By Claire Georgiou, Reboot Naturopath, B.HSc ND

-If you’ve been feeling down lately, especially those of you in the northern hemisphere where days keep getting shorter, or you suffer from depression, the European Journal of Clinical Nutrition found that a diet with high intakes of fruits and vegetables was associated with fewer depressive symptoms.
+If you’ve been feeling down lately or suffer from depression, the European Journal of Clinical Nutrition found that a diet with high intakes of fruits and vegetables was associated with fewer depressive symptoms.
 The study contributed these results to a cumulative effort of the antioxidants in fruits and vegetables.
 Many studies indicate that more than 7 servings per day is the magic number that supports a happy mood.
 Here’s what I added to this juice to boost your mood and make you smile.

 Dark Leafy Greens: Folate found in leafy greens helps minimize homocysteine levels which are correlated to depression and poor mood.
 Eating plentiful folate-rich foods may have an antidepressant effect.

 Citrus: Flavonoids found in citrus fruits have a mild anti-depressant activity.